noamsauerutley/noamsauerutley/README.md

 I like functional programming, <a href="https://open.spotify.com/playlist/1XgmNeGsnKVn30A40PMC4b?si=YgULR1QiRkGgriIf6z7JwQ">music</a>, [writing Javascript Solutions to Common Algorithm Challenges](https://medium.com/@noamsauerutley)¹, and collecting hobbies.

-If you're an emerging developer and have a question, feel free to <a href="mailto:noamsauerutley@gmail.com">shoot me an email 📧</a>, but please know my response time may be days or weeks.
+If you're an emerging developer and have a question, feel free to <a href="mailto:noamsauerutley@gmail.com">shoot me an email 📧</a>, but please know that I the amount of time I alot to online communication is limited, so it may be a bit before I get back to you.

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use they/them pronouns.